6 Min. Read

 Your logo is the first thing your audience will see.
 To your clients and suppliers, your logo is a huge part of who you are.
 Your logo is the foundation of your branding, your collaterals, and all your future ad campaigns.
 With it, you want to express your identity, your vibe, and your values.

 A good logo makes your brand easy to remember and easy to trust.
 But there are several kinds, each useful in its own way.
 In this article, we’ll go into eight different logos and hopefully help you decide which one is best for your brand.
+If you’re looking for some inspiration or ideas, check out some modern logo examples we gathered.

 1. Pictorial Marks